CHT2531/script-loading/README.md

 #Script Loading

-* Open index.html in a browser
+* Open *index.html* in a browser
 * Have a look at the JavaScript files.
 The application has been structured using modules.

-We are going to re-write this application so that is uses the webpack to bundle our modules
+We are going to re-write this application so that is uses webpack to bundle our modules

 ##Installing Webpack
 First we need to install webpack